vst2213/AUT-Plus/README.md

 Please then open a new terminal and change the directory using: “cd autplus”

-Please then type and install the following packages:
-(Please be aware that installing these packages may take a while)
+Please then type and install the following packages (Please be aware that installing these packages may take a while):

 “npm install node.js”